A Gazetteer of Dulwich Roads and Place Names

 The first road south of the Fox on the Hill, leading into Champion Hill.

-The name given in 1979 is presumably explained by the hill being supplied with natural springs.
+The name is presumably explained by the hill being supplied with natural springs.

 STONEHILLS COURT, S.E.21

 A development off College Road.
-So named in 1959, after a house called ‘Stonehills’ which stood
+So named in 1959, after a house called Stonehills which stood on the site.

 STRADELLA ROAD, S.E.24